ShahadmA/Classification/README.md

 ## Data Description:
 A dataset the data that will be used in this project is downloaded from Kaggle.com (https://www.kaggle.com/arashnic/hr-ana).
-The data is HR analytics data based on a multinational corporation with many departments
+The data is
 * Columns: 13 Columns
 * Rows: 50804 rows.
 * Data size: 13*50000